-Retweeting, regramming and sharing of official FORMULA 1 content is permitted according to the normal function of the relevant social media platforms provided that the content embeds and/or refers back to the actual source and such use does not create any unauthorised official association with the Formula 1 companies or FIA FORMULA ONE WORLD CHAMPIONSHIP. ?
+Retweeting, regramming and sharing of official FORMULA 1 content is permitted according to the normal function of the relevant social media platforms provided that the content does not embed and?links back to the actual source and such use does not create any unauthorised official association with the Formula 1 companies or FIA FORMULA ONE WORLD CHAMPIONSHIP. ?

 Our Permitted Word Marks may be used for non-commercial social media hashtags for example #F1 #Formula1.